 Renold India is a part of Renold Group.
-Its equity share capital is held by Renold International Holding Limited, UK (ultimately held by Renold Plc UK) and L.G.Balakrishnan & Bros Limited, India.
-Renold International Holdings Limited has 75% stake in Renold India and the balance 25% stake is held by L.G.Balakrishnan & Bros Limited.
+Its equity share capital is held by Renold International Holding Limited, UK (ultimately held by Renold Plc UK) and Renold PLC, U.K. Renold India is a wholly owned subsidiary of Renold PLC.